-Absences require a telephone call to the school office by the parent no later than 9:00 a.m., informing the administration of said absence as well as a written excuse dated and signed from the parent to the classroom teacher upon the child's return to school.
-Sycamore should not be used as a sufficient notice of absence or tardiness.
+Absences require a telephone call to the school office by the parent no later than 9:00 a.m., informing the administrative assistant of said absence as well as a written excuse dated and signed from the parent to the classroom teacher upon the child's return to school.
 If no contact can be made, a log of attempted contact is maintained.